 - No commissions on closing trades

-3. One Option Trading Strategy for Beginners
+Options Strategy for Beginners

-So if you’re anything like me, this strategy is attractive.
+So, if you’re anything like me, this strategy is attractive.
 Furthermore, it is one of the few options strategies that work well in a small account.

-Which Is Best Futures or Options?
+Which Is the Best Futures or Options?

-1. One Future's Trading Strategy for Beginners
+Futures Strategy for Beginners

 For starters, you need to decide if you’re going to day trade or swing trade and go from there.

 But understanding options and futures is easier than you think.
-And once you get the hang of it, the risks can be easily minimized.If done right, options trading can be simple and—more importantly—lucrative.
+And once you get the hang of it, the risks can be easily minimized.
+Moreover, if done right, options trading can be simple and—more importantly—lucrative.

 If you think futures and options trading is in your future, check out our online trading courses.
 We teach you how to buy futures and options there.